 I am a Professor in Linguistics at the University of Tromsø, and a senior researcher at CASTL (Center for the Advanced Study of Theoretical Linguistics).
 I am interested in the syntax-semantics interface, especially with regard to verbal argument structure, tense, aspect and modality.
 The languages I have worked on include Scottish Gaelic, Bengali and English.
+I have recently become interested in psycho and and neurolinguistic aspects to meaning in language, and have just finished up a project doing experiments on the processing of tense and aspect.

 For my personal story in becoming a linguist, you will find my LinguistList profile here